Final Fantasy Dimensions II: Gameplay

 Summons play a pivotal role in a character's stats and abilities.
 Abilities may only be used when equipped with a certain phantom stone.
 In addition, character stats can only be increased by equipping weapons or accessories, or obtaining memory fragments and upgrading summon phantom stones.
 Space-Time Stones (STS) are the main in-game currency used.
-It is given to players for free in events, storyline quests, daily rewards, broadcast sessions.
-It can be used to open treasure chests, or players can invest in the cash shop itself.
+It is given to the player for free in events, storyline quests, daily rewards, broadcast sessions.
+It can be used to open treasure chests, or the player can invest in the cash shop itself.
 Beginning in 2016, the cash shop has been split into two or more unique cash-shops that require different amounts of STS to use them.
 For example, the event cash shop follows the standard method of summon.
-Players may access different cash shops by swapping left and right while in the cash shop main menu.
-Summons can be leveled and can be upgraded in rank after their phantom stone has reached the max level.
+The player may access different cash shops by swapping left and right while in the cash shop main menu.
+Summons can be leveled and upgraded in rank after their phantom stone has reached the max level.
 Upgrading phantom stones require the player to have the summon fully leveled on its current rank.
 However, once a summon's phantom stone is upgraded in rank, they revert to level 1 again and must be leveled up once more.
 All phantom stones have a maximum rank of various stars, with a maximum at eight.

 Battle encounters are presented in rounds that start once the player enters a battle zone on the world map.
-Once a player enters a zone, they will have to fight a barrage of enemies until they reach the end.
+Once the player enters a zone, they will have to fight a barrage of enemies until they reach the end.
 Entering a battle zone can cost either stamina points or CP hourglasses.
-Players can choose to escape a battle, if they find themselves overwhelmed by the enemies, however, any loot obtained during the battle will be forfeit.
+The player can choose to escape a battle, if they find themselves overwhelmed by the enemies, but any loot obtained during the battle will be forfeit.
 The loot will also be forfeit if they lose the battle.

 After every battle, the player is rewarded with treasure chests.
-Players are able to open a certain number of chests depending on their crystal value when the battle ends.
-Depending on the crystal value, players are able to open more treasure boxes at the end and a secret reward is unlocked when the player reaches over 4 crystals in a battle.
+The player is able to open a certain number of chests depending on their crystal value when the battle ends.
+Depending on the crystal value, the player is able to open more treasure boxes at the end and a secret reward is unlocked when they reach over 4 crystals in a battle.
 Most battles contain seven treasure chests including the secret chest.
-"CHAIN" will be displayed if players defeat two monsters without interruption.
-Under "CHAIN", all monsters will reel in 0.2 crystals when defeated.
-However, "CHAIN" will disappear if the player lets monsters use any skills or attacks.
+"CHAIN" will be displayed if the player defeats two monsters without interruption.
+Under "CHAIN", all monsters will reel in 0.2 crystals when defeated, but "CHAIN" will disappear if the player lets monsters use any skills or attacks.